atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/overall-vs-groups.md

 ![Overall stat where females are higher](/assets/images/misrepresenting-data/overallVsGroups/origVsGroups_6.png)

-Females have an overall higher average Time on Page.
-However when we group by Gender and then by Device we see that in every category females have a lower average time on page than males.
+Females have an overall higher AVG Time on Page.
+However when we group by Gender and then by Device we see that in every category females have a lower AVG Time on Page than males.

 ![breakdown of stats where females are lower in all sections](/assets/images/misrepresenting-data/overallVsGroups/origVsGroups_7.png)

-Even though females had a lower average time on page than males for every device they still have a higher overall time on page, how is this possible?
+Even though females had a lower AVG Time on Page than males for every device they still have a higher overall Time on Page, how is this possible?

-This is because the amount of people behind each one of these average time on page statistics is different:
+This is because the number of people behind each one of these AVG Time on Page statistics is different:

-* The amount of male visitors per device was 100 mobile, 100 desktop, and 100 tablet.
+* The number of male visitors per device was 100 mobile, 100 desktop, and 100 tablet.
-* The amount of female visitors by device was 325 mobile, 50 desktop, and 25 tablet.
+* The number of female visitors by device was 325 mobile, 50 desktop, and 25 tablet.

 Since the female mobile group was so disproportionately large it dragged the average up with it in the overall statistic.
 This is an example of [Simpson's Paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox).

-We can visualize this more clearly by mapping number of people behind a statistic with the size of a circle and increase the saturation of a color to show the increase in the AVG time on page:
+We can visualize this more clearly by mapping number of people behind a statistic with the size of a circle and increase the saturation of a color to show the increase in the AVG Time on Page:

 ![Simpsons Paradox visually explained with circles and colors](/assets/images/simpsonsParadox.png "Simpsons Paradox")